Matviy Andreyev

 A horse crate in Mukachevo

 The castle in Mukachevo was beautiful and immensely popular.
-It was crowded despite the weather, people were coming in buses and were equipped with simplest rain covers of blue plastic, possibly, supplied by the tour operator.
+It was crowded despite the weather.
+People were coming in buses and were equipped with simplest rain covers of blue plastic, possibly, supplied by the tour operator.

 View of Mukachevo castle from below the hill